sashahafner/CCPDA/README.md

 All the data used in the examples and problems are available in the data directory.
 You can download the data files individually, or get everything [here](https://github.com/sashahafner/CCPDA/archive/refs/heads/master.zip) or using the green "code" link above.

+You can download solutions to the problems [here](https://github.com/sashahafner/CCPDA/raw/master/solutions.pdf)

 # Updates
 If you find this book useful, you can use the "watch" and "star" options at the upper right to keep up with development.